khanonjs/khanon.js-website/public/docs/2-using-kjs-object.md

 [onError](https://khanonjs.com/api-docs/classes/base_loading_progress.LoadingProgress.html#onError) emits an event in case the loading progress has thrown an error.
 You can handle it and retry the loading or just display an error message and stop the application.

 [onComplete](https://khanonjs.com/api-docs/classes/base_loading_progress.LoadingProgress.html#onComplete) emits an event when the loading process has been completed.
-Here is where you can continue going to the first Scene and/or GUI.
+Here is where you can continue going to the first scene and/or GUI.

 You can also create a single LoadingProgress object created from more than one LoadingProgress objects using the [fromNodes](https://khanonjs.com/api-docs/classes/base_loading_progress.LoadingProgress.html#fromNodes) method, in that way you don't need to subscribe to many different observables in case you want to continue after all of them have completed their loading process: